djones-home/ccfoo/README.md

    ccfoo config show
 }
 ````
-Forexample, the first function removes my local config, and then showes defaults that are wired into the node package lib/settings.js file:
+Forexample, the first function removes my local ccfoo-config, and then showes defaults that are wired into the ccfoo node package ( in lib/settings.js).

 ````bash